Skip to main content

 Keepsake snow globe

 Keepsakes are a great way to celebrate a baby’s first Christmas and snow globes are always a hit with kids.
-Sure, baby won’t appreciate the snow globe so much this Christmas, but it will be very special when it comes out every holiday season.
+Sure, the baby won’t appreciate the snow globe so much this Christmas, but it will be very special when it comes out every holiday season.

 Piggy bank